What Are Checking Account Monthly Maintenance Fees?

 Check the Rules

-You may be able to get around monthly service fees without setting up direct deposit or maintaining a minimum balance.
-For instance, some banks don't charge monthly service fees to military members, those who meet age requirements or employees of partnering businesses.
+There are other ways to avoid the monthly service fee without setting up direct deposit or maintaining a minimum balance.
+For instance, some banks don't charge fees when you're a military member, meet age requirements or you're employed with a partnering business.

 Look for relationship banking too.
-For instance, your bank may forgive checking account fees for customers who have a credit card or another type of account with the bank.
+Your bank may waive checking account fees for customers who have a credit card or another type of account with the bank.
 Additionally, some financial institutions offer rewards programs that provide exclusive benefits and discounts.
-So when you reach qualifying status, you may be able to waive fees associated with your account.
+When you reach qualifying status, you may be able to waive fees associated with your account.

 Switch Banks

-Maintaining a minimum balance can be difficult, especially if you pay bills and make purchases from the funds in your bank account.
-You might have to pay the fee one month because your balance drops below a certain amount or your direct deposit doesn't meet requirements.
+Jumping through hoops to avoid maintenance fees can be a hassle.
+If you can't keep up, you might have to pay the fee one month because your balance drops below a certain amount or your direct deposit doesn't meet requirements.
+This is one reason some people overdraw their accounts.

 In that case, you might consider switching to another bank or credit union that doesn't charge monthly maintenance fees.
 It could be worthwhile even if it's a hassle to switch direct deposits, move automatic bill payments and get new debit cards.